marquesarthur/cronicas-rpg/classes/paladin-sword-saint.md

 As part of the action used to cast this spell, you must make a melee attack with a weapon against one creature within the spell's range, otherwise the spell fails.

 On a hit, the target suffers the attack's normal effects, and a wave of thunderous force sweeps out from your strike.
 The target must make a Strength saving throw.
-On a failed save, the target takes 1d6 thunder damage and is pushed 10 feet away from you.
+The target takes 1d6 thunder damage and, on a failed save, is pushed 10 feet away from you.

 <div class='descriptive' style="text-align: right;">